 Eating dark leafy green veggies daily provides you with natural folate (a methyl donor), necessary for proper methylation.
 Make sure to get a minimum of two cups of these foods daily.

 B vitamins are methyl donors, especially folate, B6, B12 and riboflavin.
 Sources of B vitamins include fish, eggs, dark leafy greens, asparagus, almonds, sunflower seeds and walnuts.

 3. Support methylation with supplements.

 Make sure you get adequate amounts of magnesium and zinc, which can support methylation.

 Remember, the good bugs help produce and absorb B vitamins and folate.

-5. Reduce stress, booze, smoking and toxins.
+5. Reduce alcohol and smoking.

 How To Boost Your Glutathione